punnalathomas/Data-processing-pipeline-in-AWS/README.md

 - AWS Lambda function.
 - S3 output bucket.
 - S3 event notification.
+- Lifecycle policy for processed files.

 When a text file is uploaded to the input bucket, the Lambda function is triggered automatically.
 It reads the file, counts the number of lines and words, and stores the result as a JSON file in the output bucket.
+After 30 days processed files are transfered to the Glacier class storage and after 120 days files are deleted completly.

 ## Prerequisites